FlutterEngineer/experimental-extensions/firestore-sentiment-analysis/README.md

 **Cloud Functions:**

 - **fssentiment:** Listens for writes of new strings to your specified Cloud Firestore collection, determines sentiment, then writes the sentiment magnitude and score back to the same document.
+- **mycode:** Listens for writes of new strings to your specified Cloud Firestore collection, determines sentiment, then writes the sentiment magnitude and score back to the same document.

 **APIs Used**: